PotHix/pothix.github.com/content/post/2019-year-in-review.md

 [![Chart for time working in my full-time job](/images/stats/2019/yir/toggl-total-time-fulltime-job.png "Chart for time working in my full-time job")](/images/stats/2019/yir/toggl-total-time.png "")

 April was conference + retreat + vacations for me, so it's an outlier.
-Considering 40 days of vacations during the year (national holidays are considered vacations) and dividing the average of 151 hours a month by 18 (21 working days - 3 days of vacations per month) I have an average of 8 hours and a half of work every day.
+Considering 40 days of vacations during the year (we don't have national holidays, they are included in the 40 days) and dividing the average of 151 hours a month by 18 (21 working days - 3 days of vacations per month) **I have an average of 8 hours and a half of work every day**.
 At [Doist](https://doist.com), we recommend to not work more than 8 hours a day, so I'm working a bit more but it's under control.

-I spent 81 hours of my year in meetings.
+**I spent 81 hours of my year in meetings**.
 Most of them were weekly sync meetings with my remote team and also a monthly 1-on-1 with the head of my team.
 I consider all of those meetings productive.
-There was not a single meeting last year where I found myself wasting my time, so this 81 hours are actually fine.
+There was **not a single meeting last year where I found myself wasting my time**, so this 81 hours are actually fine.

-The most interesting part for me is the Shallow x Deep work ratio.
-I have almost 3 times less time Deep working than Shallow working, which is not that good.
+The most interesting part for me is the Shallow x Deep work ratio. **I have almost 3 times less time Deep working than Shallow working**, which is not that good.
 This is totally something I have to improve in 2020.

 To give a bit more of context, I consider Deep work any work I can do without